basho/basho_docs/source/languages/en/riakcs/cookbooks/Riak-CS-Release-Notes.md

 careful not to have multiple live Stanchion nodes accessible from CS nodes at the same time.

+All previous official patches for older versions of Riak and Riak CS have been included in these releases.
 Patches released for CS 1.4.x and CS 1.5.x cannot be directly applied to Riak CS 2.0.0 because the version of Erlang/OTP shipped with Riak CS has been updated between CS 1.5.4 and CS 2.0.0.
-Patches will need to be recompiled using the newer version of Erlang/OTP before being released for Riak CS 2.0.0.

-This also applies to Riak 2.0.x; patches released for Riak 1.4.x must be recompiled before they can be used with Riak 2.0.x.
-All previous official patches for older versions of Riak and Riak CS have been included in these releases.

 #### Riak CS nodes on different hosts than Riak nodes